eNMS-automation/eNMS/docs/source/automation/service_types.md

 # Service Types

-eNMS provides a rich, suite of Service Types for managing and interacting with network equipment.
+eNMS provides a rich suite of Service Types for managing and interacting with network equipment.

 ## Ansible Playbook Service